How can we help?

 Receiving Tasks

 When a task is assigned to a user in Torii, they are notified automatically so they can take action promptly.
-Notifications can be sent via Slack, email, or both, depending on the organization's configuration.
+Notifications can be sent via Slack, Teams, email, or both, depending on the organization's configuration.

 Notification Methods